Personal Injury Calculator

 How Does the Personal Injury Calculator Work?

 When you incur an injury that is not your fault, you are legally entitled to financial compensation in the form of a personal injury settlement.
 The personal injury calculator gives you a rough estimate of what your personal injury claim is worth by taking into account what damages you may have accrued after your personal injury.

 Before we go any further, let’s touch briefly on what a personal injury claim is and what it entails.

 Personal injury settlements are calculated by first establishing monetary damages.
 Damages are the amount of money the plaintiff has spent as a result of the injury.
 Damages could include medical bills, lost wages while the plaintiff recovers from the injury, and what is known as “pain and suffering”.
 Though pain and suffering is not technically quantifiable, the longer the plaintiff was in recovery, the more extensive pain and suffering become in the eyes of the law.
-The personal injury calculator allows you to multiply your quantifiable monetary damages by any number between 1 and 5 in order to account for pain and suffering.
+The personal injury calculator allows you to multiply your quantifiable monetary damages by any number between 1 and 5 in order to account for pain and suffering and mental anguish compensation.

 Recovering from Personal Injury

 Not only do personal injury suits account for damages the plaintiff has already accrued, but they also account for reasonable future costs resulting from the personal injury as well.
 Therefore, the personal injury calculator also allows for any more medical bills the plaintiff may be expected to pay or future wages that may be lost.